CamiloGTR/awesome-software-for-students/README.md

 * [Zotero](https://www.zotero.org/): An easy-to-use tool to help you collect, organize, cite, and share research

 ## Writing Papers
+* [Overleaf](https://www.overleaf.com/): An online LaTeX editor that's easy to use.
+No installation, real-time collaboration, version control, hundreds of LaTeX templates, and more.
 * [LaTeX](https://www.latex-project.org/): High-quality typesetting system; it includes features designed for the production of technical and scientific documentation
-* [Overleaf](https://www.overleaf.com/): An online LaTeX editor that's easy to use.
-No installation, real-time collaboration, version control, hundreds of LaTeX templates, and more
 * [Jabref](http://www.jabref.org/): Open source bibliography reference manager.
 The native file format used by JabRef is BibTeX, the standard LaTeX bibliography format.
 JabRef is a desktop application and runs on the Java VM (version 8).
 * [Lyx](https://www.lyx.org/): Document processor that encourages an approach to writing based on the structure of your documents and not simply their appearance